nmmarquez/spatial_epi/project/final_project.md

 over-complicates the model and could lead to biased parameter estimates.
-In addition setting hyperpriors on $\phi$ and $\tau$ becomes difficult across different scenarios as it is dependent on the structure of the spatial graph at hand.
+In addition setting hyperpriors on $\phi$ and $\tau$ becomes difficult across different scenarios as it is dependent on the structure of the spatial graph at hand(1).
 A way to adjust for this is proposed by Riebler et. al.(1) in which $b$ is modeled using a modified $u_{\star}$ in which

 $$